DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 ```

   b.
-Complete similar steps as in the class notes.
+Complete the steps below.
 The start of code is provided below.
     i.
 Use `inspect` on the data.
     ii.
 Create a table of `outcome365` and `group`.
 Comment on the results.
     iii.
 Create a barchart of the data.